Romney defends wealth, Santorum touts conservatism

 "If people think there's something wrong with being successful in America, then they better vote for the other guy.
 Because I've been extraordinarily successful, and I want to use that success and that know-how to help the American people."

+"Then why were you for not letting the market work on Wall Street?
+Why is Wall Street different?
+Either you believe in markets or you don't.
+Well I do," Santorum said at an unusual venue for the straight-laced candidate: Streeters nightclub.

-Romney has faced an unexpectedly tough fight to win the primary in Michigan, the birthplace of the U.S. auto industry and the state where his father was governor in the 1960s.
-An average of polling data by RealClearPolitics showed him with just a 2-point lead there over Santorum.
+An average of polling data by RealClearPolitics showed Romney with just a 2-point lead over Santorum in Michigan, where Romney's father was governor in the 1960s.

 Richard Marr of Traverse City said he was still deciding whom he'd support.
-He did not like Romney's record in Massachusetts, especially his healthcare law, but said Santorum's stress on social issues "would be a distraction."
+He did not like Romney's record as governor of Massachusetts, especially his healthcare law, but said Santorum's stress on social issues "would be a distraction."

 "He (Romney) has a great business record, but when he was governor, he was ... not conservative at all," Marr said.
 "I'm looking at Santorum as an alternative to that predicament."

-Santorum leads Romney in national polls, but surveys also show a majority of Republicans give Romney a better chance of defeating Obama in the general election on November 6 than the former U.S. senator from Pennsylvania, best known for his strong socially conservative positions like opposing gay marriage.
+Santorum and Romney are near even in national polls, but surveys also show a majority of Republicans give Romney a better chance of defeating Obama in the general election on November 6 than the former U.S. senator from Pennsylvania, best known for his strong socially conservative positions like opposing gay marriage.

-Senior Republicans took to the Sunday TV talk shows to try to help Romney over the line in Michigan.

-"Governor Romney is a better candidate because of the primary process.
-He is getting better and better," Senator Lindsey Graham said on CNN's "State of the Union."

 SANTORUM ATTACKS KENNEDY